RichDeBourke/simple-f3-multi-lang-site/README.md

 **2022/07/15** – Validated the site works with Fat-Free 3.8.0, Bootstrap 4.6.1, and jQuery 3.6.0, switched from Google fonts to using system fonts, added support for reduced motion and dark mode, and updated the content.

 **2022/11/17** – Validated the site works with jQuery 3.6.1 and switched to providing normal and high resolution WEBP images for light and dark modes using picture and source elements.

+**2023/07/09** – Add link to Bootstrap 5.3 with the Fat-Free PHP framework repository.